satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 - **SHA-256**
 - **SHA-1**
 - **SHA-3**
-- **MD5** - _It has vulnerabilities and is predictable, so don't use it in cryptographic operations_.
+- **MD5** - _Deprecated for cryptographic operations and is only valid as a noncryptographic checksum_.

 Slow algorithms are most often used to hash **confidential** data for later storage, because they are designed to require more processing power (e.g. memory consumption, CPU) to be resistant to types of attacks like **brute force**: